dariabikina/dariabikina.github.io/_pages/talks.md

 ---
 layout: archive
-title: "Publications and talks"
+title: "Selected publications and talks"
 permalink: /talks/
 author_profile: true
 ---

-### Agreement mismatches in Russian
+### Reference and the DP level in Russian

+(In)definiteness in Russian bare nouns: evidence from presentational contexts.
+Talk given at Formal Approaches to Slavic Linguistics Conference 32, Indiana University, May 2023. [slides](/files/fasl_handout-2.pdf)

+Chasing pragmatics: an experimental study of bare noun interpretation.
+Poster presented at Human Sentence Processing, March 2023. [poster]()

 How abstract is the abstract noun?
 Gender agreement in Russian restrictive relative clauses.
-Talk given at Penn Linguistics Conference 46, UPenn, 18-20.03.2022. [slides](/files/Bikina_PLC_slides-2.pdf)
+Talk given at Penn Linguistics Conference 46, UPenn, March 2022. [slides](/files/Bikina_PLC_slides-2.pdf)

 ### Syntax and semantics of non-finite clauses
 ##### papers on it